All Episodes

 Most of this help was needed in the Obama years.

-You know, Sean, we are seeing an increase of the support through the new Trump administration, whether it be our ability to with rules of engagement or engagement authorities being pushed down to the tactical level as opposed to the previous administration where it was at the general officer level.
+You know, Sean, we are seeing an increase in the support through the new Trump administration, whether it be our ability to, with rules of engagement or engagement authorities being pushed down to the tactical level as opposed to the previous administration where it was at the general officer level.

-But yet, you know, the terror the endless terrorist game of whack-a-le, if you will, that's global, uh, we need to have the ability to surge assets at a moment's notice.
+But yet, you know, the endless terrorist game of whack-a-mole, if you will, that's global, we need to have the ability to surge assets at a moment's notice.

 And that's really what we're seeing now is the fluidity of the situation for us to go out and remove terrorists from the battlefield.